Families face man charged in killings of 22 elderly Texans

 Chemirmir, 49, received his second sentence of life in prison without parole last Friday after being convicted of capital murder in the smothering death of 87-year-old Mary Brooks.
 He was already sentenced to life in prison without parole for an April conviction in the death of 81-year-old Lu Thi Harris.

-Authorities allege that he preyed on older women, killing them and stealing their valuables.
+Authorities say he preyed on older women, killing them and stealing their valuables.
 Time after time, their deaths were initially determined to be from natural causes, even as family members raised alarm bells about missing jewelry.
-He has been charged with the deaths over a two-year span.
+He has been charged in deaths over a two-year span.

 Loren Adair Smith told Chemirmir that at 91, her mother, Phyllis Payne, was still a “vibrant, active, loving, amazing woman” who was “still living a fabulous life” when she was killed.